Corporate Culture - Your Secret Weapon in Talent Management: How to Define and Enhance Yours

 Now, let’s take a look at these culture-supportive employee engagement ideas that could be customized to your company’s needs and preferences.

 Big Takeaway: the very first step to building a better, stronger company culture starts with defining your aspirational culture, then recruiting workers who fit your organization's vision.
-Once hired, consistently provide them with the trust and tools needed to be a fulfilled, happy and productive team member.
+Once hired, organizations must consistently provide employees with the trust and tools needed to be a fulfilled, happy and productive team member.
 Ultimately, this leads to high retention of valued employees.

 With intention, focus and commitment, you can move a culture that may be average or less than optimal, to one that is values-based, aligned and attractive to top talent who are excited to work with your company.
 Through designing your culture with internal feedback and support, you will begin to achieve higher performance, greater employee satisfaction and increased retention.